Sri Srinivasan: Federal judicial service

 In March 2010, National Review blogger Edward Whelan wrote that the Obama administration had been considering nominating Srinivasan to one of two vacancies on the United States Court of Appeals for the District of Columbia Circuit and that the idea of nominating Srinivasan had run into opposition from some Obama supporters because of Srinivasan's work in the U.S. Solicitor General's office during the Bush administration, and union animosity to Srinivasan's corporate clients in private practice.

 In June 2012, Obama nominated Srinivasan to the seat on the D.C.
 Circuit.
 On January 2, 2013, his nomination was returned to the President, due to the sine die adjournment of the Senate; the next day he was renominated to the same office.

-His Senate confirmation hearing on April 10, 2013 was uneventful.
-His nomination was reported out of committee on May 16, 2013, by a 18–0 vote.
+His Senate confirmation hearing on April 10, 2013, was uneventful.
+His nomination was reported out of committee on May 16, 2013, by an 18–0 vote.
 A final vote on his nomination took place on May 23, 2013, where he was confirmed by a 97–0 vote.
 He received his commission on May 24, 2013.
 He took the oath of office before Chief Judge Merrick Garland in June.
 At his formal swearing-in ceremony in September, administered by retired Supreme Court justice Sandra Day O'Connor, he took the oath on the Hindu holy book Bhagavad Gita and became the first federal appellate judge of South Asian descent.
 He became Chief Judge on February 11, 2020.